What Do Individual Healthcare Mandates Look Like in Your State?

 Employers who have a remote workforce even within the United States have a particularly unique challenge in ensuring they have accurate residential home address information on file for remote employees as this is typically the determining factor on who needs to be reported on.

 When states can make changes to ACA requirements with little to no notice or communication to employer groups, it can feel nearly impossible to keep informed, stay ahead, and avoid penalties.
-It’s important to find an ACA solution that offers individual state mandated reporting and has the expertise to understand and address changes in the regulations, the willingness to invest in technology that supports state changes, and has relationships within state governments to learn about upcoming changes and expectations.
+It’s important to find an ACA solution that offers individual state mandated reporting and has the expertise to understand and help address changes in the regulations, the willingness to invest in technology that supports state changes, and has relationships within state governments to learn about upcoming changes and expectations.

 Equifax Workforce Solutions Helps By: